drteeth/elixir-es-cqrs/slides.md

 ???

-When the 2nd post is deleted...
+Next, the 2nd post is deleted

 ---
 class: